-This Amendment No. 1 to the Transition Report on Form 10-K/A includes forward-looking statements based on the Company's current expectations, which are subject to risks and uncertainties.
+This Annual Report on Form 10-K includes forward-looking statements based on the Company's current expectations, which are subject to risks and uncertainties.
 Forward-looking statements include information concerning future results of operations and financial condition.
 Statements that contain words such as "believes," "expects," "anticipates," "intends," "estimates," "continue," "should," "could," "may," "plan," "project," "predict," "will," or similar expressions may be forward-looking statements.
 These forward-looking statements are subject to risks and uncertainties, and many factors could affect the future financial results and condition of the Company.
-Factors that may have a material effect on our revenues, expenses and operating results include adverse business or market conditions, the Company's ability to secure and satisfy customers, the availability and cost of materials from suppliers, adverse competitive developments and changes in customer requirements as well as those circumstances discussed under "Item 1A.
-Risk Factors," below.
-Accordingly, actual results may differ materially from those expressed or implied by the forward-looking statements contained in this Transition Report.
+Factors that may have a material effect on our revenues, expenses and operating results include adverse business or market conditions, the Company's ability to secure and satisfy customers, the availability and cost of materials from suppliers, adverse curcults may differ materially from those expressed or implied by the forward-looking statements contained in this Annual Report.
 Any forward-looking statements made by or on our behalf are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.